Uber Drivers Hurt On The JobLast updated on: December 16, 2020

 CAN I FILE A CLAIM IF I AM HURT DRIVING FOR UBER?

 Uber drivers are independent contractors, and therefore are not provided with typical employment benefits, such as workers’ compensation and health insurance.
 Usually, independent contractors do not receive coverage from a company insurance policy.
-However, Uber does offer insurance policies for its drivers.
-Uber insurance policies cover drivers only while they are actively working for Uber.
+However, Uber does offer insurance policies for its drivers. cover drivers only while they are actively working for Uber.
 Coverage is offered for drivers while they are waiting for a ride request, driving to pick up a passenger, and while the passenger is riding in the car.
 When drivers have their Uber app on, their coverage includes at least $50,000 in injury liability per individual $100,000 in total liability per incident, and $25,000 in property damage coverage.
 If the driver has a passenger in the vehicle, coverage increases to a total of $1 million in liability.
 If the driver is in an accident while not logged into the Uber app and actively working for Uber, he or she will often have to rely on personal insurance coverage.

 Read More: How to Negotiate with Insurance Companies